 What is an Account Takeover?

-An account takeover (ATO) is a form of identity theft that occurs when a hacker gains access to an individual’s bank account or e-commerce profile in order to make fraudulent transactions, drain the account of loyalty points, or use the PII to build a full profile of the customer, to use elsewhere.
+An account takeover (ATO) is a form of identity theft that occurs when a hacker gains access to an individual’s bank account or Ecommerce profile in order to make fraudulent transactions, drain the account of loyalty points, or use their personally identifiable information (PII) to build a full profile of the customer to use elsewhere.
 With the rise of online transactions, customer information such as credit card numbers and shipping addresses are stored in online profiles, giving fraudsters another access point to personal information.

 Common Account Takeover Scenarios